 Unlike many of the old war-horses, "Jibboo's" instrumental passages are not composed, but rather heavily improvised; Mike and Fishman anchor the song with a steady driving rhythm, while Trey and Page create a wide variety of soundscapes, often making liberal use of digital delay loops and synthesizer effects.
 To some fans, this is mesmerizing; to others, boring.

-To hear some of the things the band likes to do with “Jibboo,” check out 9/29/99, 12/10/99, 12/30/99, 5/21/00, 7/10/00 (which segues into “Jibboo’s” groove kin “Sand”), and 9/25/00.
-One version Trey would rather not have you hear is 12/13/99 Providence, which he has publicly criticized.
-There the band never gets in sync and the groove is rushed.
-Chalk it up to the growing pains of learning a new style.
-On the other end of the spectrum, those who have an interest in the song must check out the one live performance that to date has towered above the rest: the nearly 30-minute extravaganza on 7/4/00 in Camden, NJ.
-Its first fifteen minutes presented the standard grooving and looping, but then the band, possibly inspired by a massive glowring war on the lawn, took the jam into serious "Type-II" territory.
+One version Trey would rather not have you hear is 12/13/99 Providence, which he noted as being an instance where the band never gets in sync and the groove is rushed.
+On the other end of the spectrum, one live performance that to date has towered above the rest: the nearly 30-minute extravaganza on 7/4/00 in Camden, NJ.
+Its first fifteen minutes presented the standard grooving and looping, but then the band took the jam into serious "Type-II" territory with power rock grooves and bouncy porno funk.
+“The Camden Jibboo” is essential Phish listening.

 In the first year after the hiatus, less structured songs from the Farmhouse era such as “Jibboo” apparently fell out of favor.
 When the band did want to try a free-form jam at a 2003 show, it was more likely to use a newer vehicles such as “46 Days” or “Seven Below.”
-But given the success of some of those musical journeys, we cannot assume that epic versions of “Jibboo” are relegated to the past.
-For excellent "Phish 2.0" versions check out 7/29/03 (the amazing Star Lake show that you must have), 12/28/03 (relying more on rocking dissonance than the usual groove-based jamming) and 8/14/04 (Coventry, but be not afraid, this is actually quite excellent).
+For excellent "Phish 2.0" versions visit the almost twenty-minute offering from 2/20/03 Rosemont Horizon, 12/28/03 Miami – more rocking dissonance than groove-based jamming – and 8/14/04 Coventry (yes, Coventry).

-Returning from the break-up in 2009, "Jibboo" was once again a regular in the Phish setlist, but they saved the best and only particularly notable version of the year for last.
+Returning from the break-up in 2009, "Jibboo" was once again a regular in the Phish setlist, but they saved the best version of the first year back for last.
 On 12/29/09 "Jibboo" served as the bread of a tasty "Wilson" sandwich that segued into an unusually strong "Heavy Things," anchoring a delicious second set in Miami.
-Then on 6/20/10 at SPAC, Tony Markelis joined the band to lay down the bass line on the song he co-wrote, while Mike assumed duties on a second guitar.
+On 6/20/10 at SPAC, Tony Markelis joined the band to lay down the bass line on the song he co-wrote, while Mike assumed duties on a second guitar.
+In recent years “Jibboo” has been used more as a utility dance booster to first sets – see 8/7/10 Greek Theatre or 12/31/11 MSG – and a bridge between other more improvisational offerings when performed in the second set – try 7/3/11 SuperBall IX, 11/1/13 Atlantic City or 7/30/14 Portsmouth.
+“Jibboo” has also made two encore appearances to date, 6/15/00 Osaka, Japan, and 6/17/12 Atlantic City (paired with “Quinn the Eskimo”).

 This is one I have been listening to a lot lately.